andrevinicius201/serverless-todo-list-api/README.md

 ###### Environment setup:
  - Download this project using your preferred method (Git Clone or download .zip file)
  - Using a terminal, run the command `npm i serverless -g`.
 This will install the serverless framework on your machine and make it accessible from any directory.
- - Create a user on AWS and enable Access Keys.
- - Access the root directory of the downloaded project and run the `serverless config` command.
+ - Under the project directory, run `cd serverless-home-challenge` to access the serverless template configuration folder and run the `serverless config` command.
+ - At this point you may be requested to Login/Register to the Serverless Framework service.
+Please proceed with the authentication or registration process following the guidelines provided on the screen.
+ - When prompted about "Create Or Select An Existing App", just select the option "Skip Adding An App"
+ - You will also may be asked to configure AWS credentials.
+If it is the case, you will receive a warning similar to "AWS credentials missing or invalid.
+Run 'serverless' to set up AWS credentials.
+If it happens, please proceed with this configuration.
+When prompted about AWS credentials, select the option "Save AWS Credentials in a Local Profile".
+Then, enter the AWS Access Key Id and Secret Access Key that you created using AWS IAM.
  - Still in the project root directory, install the necessary plugins, using the commands `npm install serverless-offline --save-dev` and `npm install serverless-python-requirements`
  - To continue with the deployment, run the `serverless deploy` command

 ###### Final adjustments:
 At this point, your application should already be hosted in your AWS account and ready to use.
-To get your invocation endpoint URL, access your AWS account and, in the Amazon API Gateway service, select the API that was just created (serverless-challenge).
+To get your invocation endpoint URL, access your AWS account and, in the Amazon API Gateway service, select the API that was just created.
 In the side menu, access "stages".
 On this screen, copy the value of "Invoke URL".
 This will be the base URL for all calls to your API.

 From here, simply open the provided Postman collection and update the value of the "serverless_api_challenge_url" variable.
 To do this, in the root of the collection, simply access the "variables" tab and replace the "initial value" and "current value" fields with your invocation URL, as shown below: